-Net investment spread See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Noncompany to expand its capacity, stabilize its underwriting results, or finance its expanding volume.
+Net investment spread See "Management's Discussion and Analysis of Financial Condition and Results of enables an insurance company to expand its capacity, stabilize its underwriting results, or finance its expanding volume.

-GAAP and Other Financial Disclosures."
+Operations - Non-GAAP and Other Financial Disclosures."

-Reinsurance Insurance that an insurance company buys for its own protection.
-Reinsurance enables an insurance the National Association of Insurance Commissioners (" NAIC ").
+Reinsurance Insurance company buys for its own protection.
+Reinsurance on rules published by the National Association of Insurance Commissioners

 Risk-based capital ("RBC") Rules to determine insurance company regulatory capital requirements.
-It is based on rules published by
+It is based